 - I. Objective: To encourage physical and emotional well-being.
 Promote growth in movement.
 Experience new activities and help in weight control. - II.
-Indicators: By the amount of times a client sign in for group.
-Client complains of weight gain from medications and the client complains of not being able to get out of bed and or always tired. - III.
+Indicators: By the amount of times a client is seen participating.
+Client complains of weight gain from medications and the client complains of not being able to get out of bed and or always tired.

+- III.
 Who Applied: Clients served by the program and who are regular residents and clients that complained of weight gain due to some medications. - IV.
-Time of Measure: FY 18-19 - V. Data Source: Sign in sheet, progress notes and client testimonies. - VI.
+Time of Measure: FY 20-21 - V. Data Source: Sign in sheet, progress notes and client testimonies. - VI.
 Target Goal: To develop healthy habits, be active together, promote movement, positive interaction, have fun. - VII.
-Outcome: 13% or an average of 4 of the client engage in the weekly fitness groups.
+Outcome: 1% or an average of 4 of the client engage in the weekly fitness groups (basketball, walk).
 The clients say that they enjoy it and look forward to it.
 Some have reported that they have lost weight and gained more energy.

 Efficiency 2b. #

 Clients Served 30

 Average of clients who engaged in 4

 physical fitness -weekly

-Total Participation 13%
+Total Participation 1%